 It’s no secret we live in a digital world.
-According to a 2017 research report published by the National Association of Realtors, 44% of home buyers’ first step in finding a home was to look online, contacting an agent came in distant second place with 17%.
-As a real estate agent, it’s an exciting time with tons of new tools.
+According to a 2017 research report published by the National Association of Realtors, 44% of home buyers’ first step in finding a home was to look online.
+Contacting an agent came in distant second place with 17%.
+As a real estate agent, it’s an exciting time to be in business with tons of cool, new tools.
+It should be easy.
 You get your listings, add them to your MLS, and then let the powers of the Internet take over and push your listing to the edges of the universe…or something?

 1).
 Write Two Descriptions